tsps40642/Data_Visualization_Workbook_Tableau/README.md

 https://help.tableau.com/current/pro/desktop/en-us/buildexamples_density.htm

 ## Create a stacked barchart for "total bookings" in months and `Neighborhood Group` by `Room Type`
-1. Drag `Last Review` to Columns -> drop down and select "Month"
+1. Drag `Last Review` into Columns -> drop down and select "Month"
 2. Drag `Name` into Rows -> drop down and change Measure into "Count"
 3. Using barchar: Mark -> select "Bar"
 4. On the top select "Entire View" to expand the plot in the whole screen